 A furnished studio of 20 to 30 sqm in the 9th arrondissement generates a gross yield of 3.8 to 4.5% in long-term furnished rental.
 The monthly rent for a 25 sqm studio ranges between 750 and 900 euros including charges, depending on condition and floor.
 The net yield after charges and taxes (LMNP real regime) is around 2.5 to 3%.

-Why is the 9th arrondissement attractive for rental investment?
+Why is the 9th arrondissement attractive for buy-to-let?

-The 9th combines three advantages for rental investment: strong rental demand (central neighborhood, well-connected, attractive to young professionals), prices per sqm 10 to 15% lower than the 6th or 7th for equivalent centrality, and appreciation potential linked to the commercial dynamism of the area (rue des Martyrs, Grands Boulevards).
-The rental vacancy rate is virtually zero.
+The 9th has three things going for it as a buy-to-let location: strong rental demand (central, well-connected, popular with young professionals), prices per sqm 10 to 15% lower than the 6th or 7th for the same centrality, and growth potential tied to the area's commercial life (rue des Martyrs, Grands Boulevards).
+The vacancy rate is close to zero.

-How does a property hunter help with rental investment?
+How does a property hunter help with buy-to-let?

-The property hunter analyzes the real profitability of each property (charges, taxes, rental potential) before the visit even takes place.
-They negotiate the purchase price to maximize yield, verify the condition of the co-ownership and the property, and ensure the EPC allows rental without mandatory works.
-At Home Select, 20% of our assignments are rental investments.
+The property hunter assesses the real profitability of each property (charges, taxes, rental potential) before the viewing even takes place.
+They negotiate the purchase price to maximise the yield, check the condition of the co-ownership and the property, and make sure the EPC allows letting without mandatory works.
+At Home Select, 20% of our assignments are buy-to-let.